 Discussion of this option appears to have receded in 2011 along with estimates that Iran's nuclear program has encountered difficulties.
 However, suggesting frustration that other options have not stopped Iran's nuclear program, Secretary of Defense Gates wrote a memo to the White House in January 2010 offering the view that the United States had not developed clear options to counter a nuclear Iran, if sanctions do not work.
-60 Secretary Gates subsequently issued a formal statement saying his memo was mischaracterized as a "wake-up call" to develop new military options, but was rather an effort to stimulate thinking about several options, including containment in concert with the Gulf states.
+Escretary Gates subsequently issued a formal statement denying his memo was a call to develop new military options, but was rather an effort to stimulate thinking about several options, including containment.
 Still, suggesting continuing efforts to balance the risks and rewards of military options, in June and July 2010, Admiral Mullen said that it would be "incredibly dangerous" for Iran to achieve a nuclear weapons capability, while reiterating his long-standing concerns about the adverse consequences of a strike on Iran.
 Perhaps in the belief that there needs to be more advanced planning for military action, the FY2011 Defense Authorization Act (P.L.
 111-383, signed January 7, 2011) contains a provision (Section 1243) requiring the Administration to develop a "National Military Strategy to Counter Iran."